gerson-henrique/gerson-henrique/README.md

    <br>

-🇺🇸  My current goal is to act and deepen as a developer in an environment where I can grow professionally and develop new connections with passionate and trained professionals.
+🇺🇸  My current goal is to act and improve as a developer in an environment where I can grow professionally and develop new connections with passionate and trained professionals.

 </div>